DLorenzoLaguno17/TDD/docs/README.md

 * **Naming conventions:** Explains the language of the code, how variables and functions must be named, the use of signs like parentheses and whitespaces or the need of using comments.
 As an example:

-       Every #define must be in capital letters.
+       Every #define must be in capital letters:
        #define MAX_HP 300

 * **Variables:** Explains how to manage the variables, how to declare and initialize them and whether to declare them inside *public*, *protected* or *private* part when using classes or structs.